THE ABC’S OF COCONUT OIL FOR CATS AND DOGS

 -Promotes wound healing; topically or orally

 Be mindful that coconut oil is high in fat and should be used in moderation.
 As with any new food or supplement, begin by adding a very small amount.
 Monitor cat or dog’s behaviour and bowels.
 Because this supplement is oil, runny stools are possible if too much oil is given at once.
 Begin with a half teaspoon for larger breed dogs and a quarter teaspoon for cats and smaller dogs.
 If the dosage has no adverse affects on stool, increase incrementally as needed.
 It is not necessary to administer coconut oil every day.
-Three times per week is a healthy start.
+Three times per week is a healthy start, working your way up to 1/8 teaspoon, possibly slightly more if your cat is not overweight day 3x week.

 If your animal has pre-existing weight issues, keep the dosage on the lower end as the oil can cause fat increase.
 Be sure to provide adequate exercise for your animals at all times based on the individual needs (caloric intake, breed specific etc) for optimal wellness.